Co-director, TTU Medieval and Renaissance Studies Center (2018-22)

 MUHL5320: [Topics] Music and the Contemplative Mind

-An exploration of the connection between music and contemplative practice through historical accounts, current research, case studies of contemporary musicians.
-Includes examination of diversity of contemplative practices relevant to musicians.
+An inquiry into the connection between music and contemplative practice through historical accounts, and current research.
+We also look at case studies of contemporary musicians, and explore the diversity of contemplative practices relevant to musicians.

 MUSI1300: Creating the Critical Listener